Universal-Patois/Documentaion-Notes/Acronyms.md

   - <h>REST</h> is an architectural style for distributed hypermedia systems such as the World Wide Web.
 REST is a software architectural style that defines a set of constraints to be used for creating Web services.
 Web services that conform to the REST architectural style, called RESTful Web services, provide interoperability between computer systems on the Internet.
 RESTful Web services allow the requesting systems to access and manipulate textual representations of Web resources by using a uniform and predefined set of stateless operations.

+## <o>SOAP</o>
+<i>**Simple Object Access Protocol**</i>

+  - <h>SOAP</h> is a messaging protocol specification for exchanging structured information in the implementation of web services in computer networks.
+Its purpose is to provide extensibility, neutrality, verbosity and independence.
+It uses XML Information Set for its message format, and relies on application layer protocols, most often Hypertext Transfer Protocol (HTTP) or Simple Mail Transfer Protocol (SMTP), for message negotiation and transmission.

 ## <o>API</o>

 <i>**Application Programming Interface**</i>